• Skip to primary navigation

 Valentina K. Wein

-This Tomato-Mango Endive Appetizer is balanced with a spread of goat cheese and is presented beautifully.
-It's an amazing blend of delicious summer flavors.
+This Tomato-Mango Appetizer is balanced with a spread of goat cheese and is presented beautifully.
+It's an amazing mix of delicious flavors -- sweet, savory and spicy -- and it's perfect for a small summer dinner party or even for a lovely light lunch.

 Please note that the Spicy Tomato Preserves should be made well in advance.
 The recipe is here.